bemasc/capsule-conversion/draft-kb-capsule-conversion.md

 Translation of unrecognized CPUTs across HTTP versions carries some implications for future specifications related to the Capsule Protocol:

 * All CPUTs must treat "GET" in HTTP/1.1 as semantically equivalent to Extended CONNECT.
 * The "Capsule-Protocol" response header has no effect and should be treated as a hint for later analysis.
-Intermediaries can process the response as the Capsule Protocol based entirely on the request header and the response status code.
+Intermediaries can process the response as the Capsule Protocol based entirely on the request headers and the response status code.
 * Intermediaries' behavior regarding each capsule type is independent of the CPUT.
 CPUTs cannot change intermediaries' treatment of existing capsule types.
 * A Capsule Type or CPUT cannot change the meaning of an HTTP extension.
 It can only rely on the behaviors that are defined as mandatory for any implementation of that extension.
 Extensions intended for use with the Capsule Protocol will likely need to define how HTTP version translation works.
 * Capsule Protocol endpoints are defined independently of the HTTP version, like ordinary HTTP resources.
 If an origin server's Capsule Protocol support varies between HTTP versions, clients may observe inconsistent behavior when accessing the origin through a compliant intermediary.
+* If a future CPUT specification intends for all clients to be compatible with HTTP version translation by pre-existing intermediaries under this specification, it will have to make the "Capsule-Protocol: ?1" request header mandatory, as permitted by {{!RFC9297, Section 3.4}}.
+* A "Capsule-Protocol: ?0" request header cannot be used to disable HTTP version translation.

 All existing CPUTs and Capsule Types already conform to these rules.